-My next piece was a short story, and the next, and the next… Fifteen of these are now published in Triclops, a joint anthology with two extremely talented writers I met on youwriteon.
-The book contains forty short stories and is available to order through Amazon, AbeBooks, Alibris and Barns and Noble.
+My next piece was a short story, and the next, and the next… Fifteen of these were published in Triclops, a joint anthology with two extremely talented writers I met on youwriteon.
+The book contains forty short stories and is still available to order through Amazon although, since most of the stories have now been published elsewhere and we are all immersed in other projects, we have decided not to renew our contract with the distributors.

 Between May and September 2010 I wrote nearly a hundred twitter-length stories, some of which are now forming the basis of longer pieces.
 I particularly enjoy writing in short formats, flash fiction being my current favourite.